-Our Say Something School assembly is designed to bring awareness to student-based solutions with critical issues like Human Trafficking, rising dropout rates, drug abuse and gang affiliation.
+Our Say Something School assembly is designed to bring awareness to student-based solutions with critical issues like Human Trafficking, suicide, drug abuse and other at-risk behaviours.

 Human trafficking is an growing threat to the freedom and welfare of students.
-Human trafficking takes many forms including uncompensated labor, forced child labor, involuntary domestic servitude, bonded labor and sex trafficking.
+Human trafficking takes many forms including uncompensated labor, forced child labor, involuntary domestic servitude, and sex trafficking.

 Awareness of human trafficking provides students with three critical solution-based tools: